Reducing single use plastic

 With so many more sustainable options available, making a small shift in our purchasing choices and BYO bags, bottles, cups and cutlery makes a big difference.
 That's why Queensland is tackling plastic waste and ensuring that Queensland businesses stop supplying specified single-use plastic items.
 Find out more about the ban below.

 Queensland's single-use plastic items ban!

-As part of Queensland’s plan to tackle plastic pollution (PDF, 4 MB) and following support from the community, retailers and industry organisations, the supply of the following single-use plastic items will be banned in Queensland:
+As part of Queensland’s plan to tackle plastic pollution (PDF, 4 MB) and following support from the community, retailers and industry organisations, the supply of the following single-use plastic items have been banned in Queensland: